Test in a live environment

 Now that we have the software, we can generate PDFs, adjust settings, add custom text and images, and manipulate the PDFs to our project requirements.

-In the below code, we have used a C# Form demonstrating simply how to create a PDF with C# .NET library.
-In this, we have a TextBox to write our own text, and then just click on a button to make a PDF.
+In the below code, we have used a C# Form demonstrating simply how to create a PDF with the C# .NET library.
+In this example, we have a TextBox to write our own text and then just click on a button to make a PDF.
 The class ChromePdfRenderer

-offers a simplest possible way to generate PDF files from different sources including HTML string, web URLs, or doc files under another renderer.
+offers the simplest possible way to generate PDF files from different sources including an HTML string, web URLs, or doc files under another renderer.

 /**